cypress-io/cypress-documentation/source/guides/getting-started/installing-cypress.md

     CYPRESS_INSTALL_BINARY=https://company.domain.com/cypress.zip npm install cypress
     ```

-3. Install the Cypress binary from a local file.
+3. Install the Cypress binary from a local file:

     ```shell
     CYPRESS_INSTALL_BINARY=/local/path/to/cypress.zip npm install cypress
     ```

-In all cases, the fact that the binary was installed from a custom location *is not saved* in your `package.json` file.
-Every repeated installation would have to use the same environment variable to install the same binary.
+In all cases, the fact that the binary was installed from a custom location *is not saved in your `package.json` file*.
+Every repeated installation needs to use the same environment variable to install the same binary.

 ## Skipping Installation

 You can also force Cypress to skip the installation of the binary application.
-This could be useful if you want to prevent Cypress from downloading the Cypress binary at the time of `npm install`
+This could be useful if you want to prevent Cypress from downloading the Cypress binary at the time of `npm install`.

-Just set `CYPRESS_INSTALL_BINARY=0`:
+Just set `CYPRESS_INSTALL_BINARY=0`

 ```shell
 CYPRESS_INSTALL_BINARY=0 npm install